SparrowClover33/SparrowClover33/README.md

 IWC:
 - People below 17 years old, I often hang out anyways in 18+, but just please then keep interactions to minimum after I compliment you or something before adding me on PT or somewhere else
 - I sometimes need some time alone, so I probably move somewhere alone, but please don't cover me or bother when I have DNI, thank you!
+- TADC fans, especially the ones from Safe 1, I have bad experience with them and I saw there's still some toxicity going around there with copying styles etc.

 Stuff I'm into so far: